chilts/pg-patcher/README.md

 This can be invoked with ```npm db-patch``` (or with the name of your choosing).
 However, you may want to place this in a separate script if you need to pass a password.

+You may pass any or all of these to the executable: database, user, password, port, host, ssl.

 # Author #